20 Apr Africa needs to, and can, Quantum Leap Its Development

 With the rising human population, advancing human capital is fundamental to the continent’s economic advancement.
 The confluence of rapid technological change and globalization means skill development is imperative for countries seeking to close the development gap and become economically competitive (OECD).

-It is for this reason that the work of capacity builders in Africa is of dire importance to the continent’s economic and social advancement.
-The work that pioneering capacity builders, such as Stars From All Nations (SFAN) in Ghana, do, is essential to achieving all development outcomes in the country because, without ready and available skilled labor, companies and organizations cannot grow and deliver on their missions and goals.
+For this reason, the work of capacity builders in Africa is of dire importance to the continent’s economic and social advancement.
+The work that pioneering capacity builders, such as Stars From All Nations (SFAN) in Ghana, is essential to achieving all development outcomes in the country because, without ready and available skilled labor, companies and organizations cannot grow and deliver on their missions and goals.

 Quantum Leap Career Fair 2017

-One of its hallmark events is its yearly Quantum Leap Career Fair where the company brings together business leaders, HR experts, entrepreneurs, and hundreds of candidates to discuss the next phase of work and skill development on the continent.
+One of its hallmark events is its yearly Quantum Leap Career Fair.
+The company brings together business leaders, HR experts, entrepreneurs, and hundreds of candidates to discuss the next phase of work and skill development on the continent.

 At this year’s Quantum Leap Career Fair, held at the British Council Ghana, business leaders such as Lucy Quist, Chief Executive Officer at Airtel Ghana, joined about 300 participants in thinking through the future of work on the continent.